Alaahussen/system-for-student/README.md

 # system-for-student
-This project about make system to enter student name ,id,grade and show students data , edit it and delete a student.
+This project about making system to enter student name ,id,grade and show students data , edit it and delete a student record or insert a new student.
 With OOP .